 There is a special method which must be used for running a C MPI program - simply typing the name of the executable is not enough!
-That is because, upon running the program, we need to specify additional details about the cluster.
+That is because, upon running the program, we need to specify additional details about the cluster and also we need to specify the number of processes we need.
+When choosing a number of processes, normally it is a good idea to choose no more than double the number of computers in the cluster.
+For a cluster with ten machines in it, the user would want to avoid choosing more than, say, 20.
+Performance will suffer if this guideline is not followed.

-''' The format of the mpiexec command is as follows:
+The format of the mpirun command is as follows: